Gabriel Torrelles

 Gabriel Torrelles is a writer, filmmaker, and Internet entrepreneur from Caracas, Venezuela.
 He was editor in chief of Urbe, a newspaper first published in 1996 with the aim of being an alternative newspaper for Venezuelan youth.
 This was the first youth newspaper of Venezuela.
 He also co-founded Planetaurbe.tv, and the magazine Urbe Bikini, along with the country's largest publisher, Cadena Capriles.
-He is currently living in Los Angeles, California while developing online storytelling and TV series.

 Literary work

-Torrelles wrote the novel Worse than you (Peor que tú, 2008), which has been considered an uncanny bestseller for youngsters in his country.
+Torrelles wrote the novel Worse than you (Peor que tú, 2008), which was a bestseller for youngsters in his country.

-Worse than you was used by the Venezuelan rock band Candy 66 as inspiration for the song "Veneno", the first single and promotional video from their album Evolutio (2010).

 In 2007 Torrelles was recognized at the Young Readers Contest 2007 in the Brand Category (Innovative Activities to Improve the Relationship Between the Newspaper and Youth), organized by the World Association of Newspapers, a nonprofit organization that brings together 18,000 publications on five continents.
 The award was due to his role as Creative Director and Executive Producer of the Urbe Awards 2006 and the campaign "Have you ever seen a green dog".

 In March 2008, Torrelles was one of the fifteen writers selected to participate as a speaker in the III New Urban Narrative Week with his short story "Todas las mentiras que recuerdo", which was selected among 110 stories received from eight countries.
 The story was published in the anthology Tiempos de Ciudad (2010) edited by Fundación Para La Cultura Urbana.

-By 2010 Torrelles announced that he was writing a new project, that would address the issue of the future and how technology has changed everything into a "faster, amplified, accelerated, viral and unreal" world.